 Consult a healthcare provider if you experience any of the following:

-• Hair loss is accompanied by other symptoms
+• Hair loss with other symptoms (fatigue, weight changes)

 Talk to a Healthcare Provider